 Forex Brokers accepting US clients are a rare case due to regulatory hurdles, but a few stand out for offering excellent services while remaining fully compliant with United States laws.
 In this review, we will cover five of the best brokers that US traders can trust.
-We’ll disclose their fees, trading platforms available, and forex pair variety.
+We’ll disclose their fees, trading platforms available, and the variety of forex pairs.

 Here’s a quick rundown of the five best Forex brokers that accept US clients, with one key benefit highlighted for each: